fanluo12/LC/PriorityQueue/README.md

 ## 215. Kth Largest Element in an Array
 Put elements of array to priority queue and poll until kth largest came out

+## 621. Task Scheduler
+Put task into map with occurance descending order.
+Define variable total time to record answer.
+Use priority queue to store all task occurance and deque to record unfinished task.
+While loop through when pq is not empty or deque is not empty.
+Each time looping update total time.
+If statement to judge if pq is not empty, poll the largest element from pq and -1 to it.
+If this count is not 0, which means it still needed, we put if into deque as 2D array where other index representing total time + cool down time.
+Next we use if statement to judge if deque is not empty and peek of deque's 1 index(which is the time should stop cool down), we push this back to pq since now its needed!